LesterLyu/The-Look/deliverables/iteration-01.review.md

   * Gain the information about user's favor in an interactive manner instead of filling a long form.
   * Recommend product that matches users' profile
   * User's feedback on a product will update both his/her profile and the ranking of that product
-* Assigned roles and responsiblities to every team member

 * Decided on framework/language to use for building the application
   * React Native for front end
   * MongoDB, Node.js for back end